Notes on the Geography of Peninsular India: Ellora (Hindu)

-Here you can see the dimensions of the cutaway material, though the entrance blocks site of the temple within--or all but the spherical peak of the temple.
+Here you can visualize the dimensions of the cutaway material, though the entrance blocks site of the temple within--and all but the spherical peak of the temple.

 At the entrance, Gajalakshmi, which is to say, Lakshmi with elephants.